WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-06-Is-testing-bouncing.markdown

 a mistake," and has since been building a team of engineers whose primary goal is to build and enable testing capabilities that cut across the scenarios where the individual development teams miss problems.
-One of the examples he described was a really awesome skunkworks mechanisms that measures online streamed gameplay latencies end to end, catching bugs in performance that at every single individual end point was measured as within tolerances but when covered end to end was clearly causing customer problems.
+One of the examples he described was a fun skunkworks mechanism that measures online streamed gameplay latencies end to end, catching bugs in performance that at every single individual end point was measured as within tolerances but when covered end to end was clearly causing customer problems.